195.191.219.130, 15.158.16.50

 Advertiser disclosure

-A credit score is a 3-digit number used to rate your behaviour with credit and debt.
+A credit score is a 3-digit number used to rate your behavior with credit and debt.
 This number changes over time as you open and close credit accounts, use credit available to you and make payments.
 Lenders use your credit score when considering how risky it is to lend money to you.

 Get your free credit score